waycrate/waycrate.github.io/index.md

 ## Welcome to Waycrate.

-We create tools that are suckless in nature for the Wayland protocol in Rust.
+We create tools that are simple and efficient in nature primarily targeting Wayland protocol with Rust and Zig.

-Currently, we are developing [swhkd](https://github.com/waycrate/swhkd), a hotkey daemon that's a replacement for sxhkd.
-It aims to work across Wayland, Xorg and even tty.

 ### Contributing

 We are accepting more contributors to our organization.
-If you are interested, you can either join our Matrix space at [#waycrate-tools:matrix.org](https://matrix.to/#/#waycrate-tools:matrix.org) or join our [Discord server](https://discord.gg/KKZRDYrRYW), depending on your preference.
+If you are interested, get in touch with us via Discord or Matrix.

 ### Our Supporters